Richard-lau200/ECE740/README.md

 ## 2. cd experiment

 `cd ./experiments/CIFAR-10/01234/` is the original folder which means the author regards label 0,1,2,3,4 as the normal label and others are anormaly.

-IfIf you want to do anomaly detection on the auto attack adversarial sample of CIFAR-10, you need to use the instruction `cd ./experiments/CIFAR-10/02468/` you want to do anomaly detection on the auto attack adversarial sample of CIFAR-100, you need to use the instruction `cd ./experiments/CIFAR-10/13579/`
+If you want to do anomaly detection on the auto attack adversarial sample of CIFAR-10, you need to use the instruction `cd ./experiments/CIFAR-10/02468/`.

+If you want to do anomaly detection on the auto attack adversarial sample of CIFAR-100, you need to use the instruction `cd ./experiments/CIFAR-10/13579/`

 ## 3. training and testing